 Want to Change the World?
 Start Your Own Business!

-If you are a student, at any level, undergraduate or graduate, who wants to start their own business, develop an innovative product or service and change the world - read on!
+If you are a student, at any level, undergraduate or graduate, who wants to start a business, develop an innovative product or service and change the world, read on!

 IDS 401 - What’s the Big Idea?
 (WTBI) / IST 627 (for graduate students)

-Anyone with a great idea, skill or a passion to acomplish something extraordinary that could turn into a viable business venture.
-What’s the Big Idea? focuses on idea exploration, discovery and focus.
-The goals of WTBI are to identify both problems and solutions that you are passionate about as well as both a market and team who share your passion.
+The goals of WTBI are to identify both problems and solutions that you are passionate about.
 WTBI is open to all students regardless of major.
 Students whose ideas have excellent potential to become viable ventures will be invited to enroll in the Idea2Startup course.